RunyiYang/superdec/README.md

 python demo_planning.py
 ```
 You can adjust the start and goal positions, as well as the collision radius in the script.
+this will create a .npz dataset of your objects, save the .npz inference file with superquadric parameters, and visualize the results.

 ## 🙏  Acknowledgements
 We adapted some codes from some awesome repositories including [superquadric_parsing](https://github.com/paschalidoud/superquadric_parsing), [CuboidAbstractionViaSeg](https://github.com/SilenKZYoung/CuboidAbstractionViaSeg), [volumentations](https://github.com/kumuji/volumentations), [LION](https://github.com/nv-tlabs/LION), [occupancy_networks](https://github.com/autonomousvision/occupancy_networks), and [convolutional_occupancy_networks](https://github.com/autonomousvision/convolutional_occupancy_networks).
 Thanks for making codes and data public available.